 My role on the project was to help drive the initial UX direction during the early stages of the project.
 I wasn't the primary UX designer on the project, but I was pulled in to guide the team through rapid iterations for different UX approaches.
 Once we landed on a few directions, I slowly stepped away, and the core team saw it through until the end.

-When we first got the scope of the project, I was helping to synthesize the ask into actionable directions through a series of whiteboard sessions, rapid prototyping, and guerrilla testing to get quick validation.
+When the project kicked off, I was helping to synthesize the ask into actionable directions through a series of whiteboard sessions, rapid prototyping, and guerrilla testing to get quick validation.
 Once we nailed down a direction, I became less involved, and the team drove the UX forward to implementation.

-The design came to life in a very playful and engaging way that proves very successful in the clinical studies.
-We synthesized the findings from the clinical study to improve the experience that went into another clinical study validate the improvements of the material and the user experience.
-Learn to Quit has proven to be one of the projects that brings the best out of everyone because you're creating something that is meaningful to someone's live.
-Making a positive impact to assist someone in their journey to a richer lifestyle.
+The design came to life in a very playful and engaging way that proved very successful in the clinical studies.
+We synthesized the findings from the studies and iterated on a new version for a second study.
+Learn to Quit has proven to be one of those projects that brings the best out of everyone.
+We were using our design superpowers for good and giving back to an audience that needs help in finding their happiness in life.